yashgul/Crud-App-IEEE/README.md

-uses express body parser and mongo db, use 'npm run dev' in the location of the repository to run, or 'node server.js', servers may be slow sometimes wait for a few seconds or reload fixes it
+uses express body parser and mongo db, use 'npm run dev' in the location of the repository to run, or 'node server.js', servers may be slow sometimes wait for a few seconds or reloading will fixes it